charm-and-friends/.github/profile/README.md

 If you've built a composable element for [Bubble Tea][bubbletea], similar to the officially supported [Bubbles][bubbles] components.
-You can open a pull request in the [additional-bubbles][additional-bubbles] repo to get on the list.
+You can open a pull request in the [Additional Bubbles][additional-bubbles] repo to get on the list.

-If your project falls outside of the scope of a bubble, you can add your project to the [charm-in-the-wild][charm-in-the-wild] list.
+If your project falls outside of the scope of a bubble, you can add your project to the [Charm in the Wild][charm-in-the-wild].
 Start by making a PR on that repository and we'll get you sorted from there!

 ### Transferring ownership to the charm community